minimaxir/aitextgen/README.md

 # which automatically processes the dataset with the appropriate size.
 data = TokenDataset(file_name, tokenizer_file=tokenizer_file, block_size=64)

 # Train the model!
-It will save pytorch_model.bin periodically and after completion.
+It will save pytorch_model.bin periodically and after completion to the `trained_model` folder.
 # On a 2020 8-core iMac, this took ~25 minutes to run.
 ai.train(data, batch_size=8, num_steps=50000, generate_every=5000, save_every=5000)